 There are definitely many things to think about in terms of organizing your itinerary by day.
 Some things to consider are:

 Ensure that you can accomplish everything you want to do that day.
 Keep in mind how long it’ll take you to do certain activities.
 If not, make sure that there is flexibility in the schedule to move the activity to another day with more availability.

 - Pay attention to opening hours.

-Your notes from Step 2 should help with this!
+Your notes from Step 2 (Do Research) should help with this!
 Some sights may only be open on specific days of the week, or even days of the month.
 THIS is the time to figure it out!
 (If you haven’t already.)

 - Decide on transportation.